PROJECT: Wind turbine transformers | Global

 A new fluid filled solution was needed for wind turbines, so CG Power searched for a more environmentally friendly-solution which materialsed in the shape of MIDEL 7131.
 Since MIDEL 7131 is readily biodegradable it has far less impact on the environment if spilled than non-biodegradable silicone oil.
 It is also more compatible with most sealing materials and so less likely to leak.
 In the wind turbine world both these attributes are beneficial since many windfarms are located in environmentally sensitive areas such as rural areas or offshore.

 CG Power used MIDEL 7131 to great effect in the next generation of their SLIM transformers, naming them Bio-SLIM.
-M&I Materials collaborated extensively with CG Power and DuPont in the development of the Bio-SLIM, providing laboratory testing for materials compatibility and long term high temperature testing of MIDEL 7131.
-M&I Materials also worked to develop the market for a fluid filled wind turbine transformer, an arena previously dominated by cast resin.
+M&I Materials collaborated extensively with CG Power and DuPont in Bio-SLIM’s development, providing laboratory testing for materials compatibility and long-term high temperature testing of MIDEL 7131.
+M&I Materials also worked to develop the market for a fluid filled wind turbine transformer, a subsector previously dominated by cast resin transformers.

 In the second round of development, Bio-SLIM transformers were optimised to have a smaller footprint than the silicone designs, while retaining the same or higher power output.
 This was possible due to the superior thermal and electrical properties of MIDEL 7131, when compared to silicone oil.
 There are several thousand Bio-SLIM transformers now in operation around the world.
 The latest transformers in the Bio-SLIM range have ratings up to 7MVA and voltages up to 72.5kV.

 The use of MIDEL ester fluids in these sectors supports the following UN Sustainable Development Goals:Get in touch